sean-lamont/bait/_docs/experiments.md

 # Supervised

 Many experiments naturally conform to what we call a 'Supervised' pattern.
-In these cases, the experiment must be fully captured in a LightningModule and a LightningDataModule without the need for custom checkpointing or logging behaviour.
+In these cases, the experiment (including logging and checkpoint behaviour) must be able to be fully contained in a LightningModule and a LightningDataModule.

 The class `experiments.supervised_runner` provides a generic interface for running these experiments.